Detailed summary

 Model diagram

-The economic model is designed to model up to four lines of treatment before best supportive care.
+The economic model is designed to model up to four lines of treatment before BSC.
 A diagram of the model is provided below.
 There are ten possible health states:

 • Death